czythu/scCancer/README.md

 https://bioconductor.org/packages/release/bioc/html/edgeR.html

-We noticed that directly installing harmony from CRAN might meet this bug: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159), you may download and install the source package from https://github.com/immunogenomics/harmony/releases/tag/0.1. to run scCombination with harmony method smoothly.
+We also noticed that directly installing harmony from CRAN might meet this bug: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159), you may download and install the source package from https://github.com/immunogenomics/harmony/releases/tag/0.1. to run `scCombination` with harmony method smoothly.

 2. If you have already installed the above dependencies, you have 2 ways to run scCancer2.0: